EdLeckert/flex-table-card/docs/example-cfg-calling-actions.md

       action: toggle
 ```
 The entity does not need to be specified -- the row entity will automatically be used.
-However, if for some reason you need to provide an entity, you can specify it with the `target` option.
-An entity list is not allowed.

 ```yaml
       target: